Skip to main content

 default:"1"

 Number of parallel Kafka producers for increased throughput.
-Messages are routed to producers based on key hash to maintain per-key ordering.
+Messages are routed to producers by hashing the message key, so per-key ordering is preserved across producers.

 batch_size